Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 - No timing information is given in tablature's most basic and common form.
 Tab with timing information provides more information, but it's no longer self-explanatory in that case.

-- As tab is so easy to produce and upload online by anyone with a computer, lots of online tabs are of very poor quality and accuracy.
+- As tab is so easy to produce and upload online by anyone with a computer and text editor, lots of online tabs are of very poor quality and accuracy.

 - A single guitar can play more than one part at the same time such as, for example, a bassline plus melody.
 Notation can show each line separately by the direction of the notes' stems (up or down pointing), but tab can't show this, even with timing symbols included.

-- Altered tunings, such as DADGAD, etc., make no difference to reading tablature.
+- Altered tunings, such as DADGAD, or 'open G, etc., make no difference to reading tablature.
 It's just as easy to read any altered tuning tab as it is to read standard tuning tab.
 Standard notation would need to be relearned (to an extent) for each altered tuning.

 - A huge amount of free tabs are available online.
 It's not all good quality but it can give the basics if you're trying to work out a song.

-You already have - at least the basics.
+You already have—at least the basics.
 It's up to you whether to use it or not.
-If you want to learn the fancy fingerstyle intro to "Stairway to Heaven", you can easily find a free tab of it online, and play it straight off just by following the fingering instructions and by knowing how it's supposed to sound.
-There are also a bunch of symbols that are used in tab that show guitar specific techniques, including hammer-ons and pull-offs, string bending, palm muting, pinched harmonics and more, but they're not essential to understanding the basics of guitar tablature, and many are obvious anyway.
+If you want to learn the fancy fingerstyle intro to "Stairway to Heaven", for example, you can easily find a free tab of it online, and play it straight off just by following the fingering instructions and by knowing how it's supposed to sound.
+There are also a bunch of symbols that are used in tab that show guitar-specific techniques such as hammer-ons and pull-offs, string bending, palm muting, pinched harmonics and more, but they're not essential to understanding the basics of guitar tablature, and many are obvious anyway.

-If you want to learn classical guitar, then yes, because that's how it's traditionally taught.
-All the classical guitar courses in books are in standard notation (e.g., solo guitar playing by Frederick Noad).
+If you want to learn classical guitar, then yes because that's how it's traditionally taught.
+All classical guitar courses and scores are in standard music notation.

-If you want to be an accomplished, knowledgeable, all round guitarist, always looking to expand your musical horizons, whether professionally or as a hobby, then YES.
+If you want to be an accomplished, knowledgeable, all-around guitarist, always looking to expand your musical horizons, whether professionally or as a hobby, then YES.
 Standard music notation can open up a whole world of new and rewarding musical experiences for you.

 So the final answer is that it's up to you.
 Will it be useful for what you want to do in music?